-- b) Financial instruments (continued) - ii) Financial instrument categories and subsequent measurement (continued)
+- b) Financial instruments (Cont'd.) - ii) Financial instrument categories and subsequent measurement (Cont'd.)

-Financial assets (continued)
+Financial assets (Cont'd.)

-- b) Fair value through other comprehensive income (continued) - ii) Equity investments
+- b) Fair value through other comprehensive income (Cont'd.) - ii) Equity investments

 This category comprises investment in equity that is not held for trading, and the Group and the Company irrevocably elect to present subsequent changes in the investment's fair value in other comprehensive income.
 This election is made on an investment-by-investment basis.
 Dividends are recognised as income in profit or loss unless the dividend clearly represents a recovery of part of the cost of investment.
 Other net gains and losses accumulated in other comprehensive income are not reclassified to profit or loss.